• About

 According to Elizabeth N. Baldwin in Extended Breastfeeding and the Law, “Breastfeeding is a warm and loving way to meet the needs of toddlers and young children.
 It not only perks them up and energizes them; it also soothes the frustrations, bumps and bruises, and daily stresses of early childhood.
 In addition, nursing past infancy helps little ones make a gradual transition to childhood.” (source)

-2. Helps make bedtime easier
+2. Makes bedtime easier

 Anyone who has a toddler knows how difficult it can be to get them to go to sleep at night.
 Well, breastfeeding your toddler actually helps make bedtime easier by giving your toddler a nice dose of tryptophan, which is an amino acid used by the body to make melatonin.
 Melatonin is a hormone that helps induce and regulate sleep!